symfony/symfony-docs/console/hide_commands.rst

 .. note::

-    Hidden commands are still available using JSON or XML descriptor.
+    Hidden commands are still available using the JSON or XML descriptor.